 - Pickled Ginger-Citrus Salad with Creamy Wasabi Dressing

 - 1 large Ruby Red grapefruit

-- 1-1/2 tablespoons granulated sugar
+- 2 tablespoons golden brown sugar